OpenEnergyPlatform/oeplatform/docs/source/index.rst

 App: dataedit
 *************

-One aim ot the OpenEnergyPlatform is the visual and understandable presentation of such datasets.
+One aim of the OpenEnergyPlatform is the visual and understandable presentation of such datasets.
 The underlying OpenEnergyDatabase (OEDB) stores datasets of different open-data projects.
 The visual presentation is implemented in the **dataedit** app.